weikailin/cs3120-toc/Spring-2025/syllabus.md

 ## Course Staff

 **Instructor:** The course is taught by [Wei-Kai Lin](https://weikailin.github.io/) (wklin-course@virginia.edu).
-  Feel free to contact Wei-Kai with any questions about the course, computer science, or anything else you think I can help with (but please read the section below on [communications](#communication) to determine if it would be better to post a message in [*Piazza*](https://piazza.com/virginia/spring2026/cs3120) before emailing us).
+  Feel free to contact either of us with any questions about the course, computer science, or anything else you think we can help with (but please read the section below on [communications](#communication) to determine if it would be better to post a message in [*Ed Discussion*](https://edstem.org/us/courses/68988/discussion/) before emailing us).

 **Office Hours:** The full office hours schedule is not yet determined, but it will be available on the [course calendar](https://calendar.google.com/calendar/u/2?cid=MjkyZThkZGIzNWZiZmIwNzExMDI0MzVkYjI4MjI1NDdlZjg5MWFiNjZkZmQ3ZWIwMGUwNzVlMGVhNTRhNDViZEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).